Apply

 Cost of nostrification

-AAU’s assistance with the nostrification process is part of your tuition.
-However, there will always be additional costs for items such as documents obtainment, document legalization and verification, shipping, translation of documents, administrative fees payable to authorities, exam interpreting.
+AAU provides you assistance with the nostrification process as part of your tuition.
+However, there are usually additional costs for document obtainment, translation, legalization and verification; postage, administrative fees, and exam interpreting.
 Estimated costs are described in more detail in the Frequently asked questions section at the bottom of this page.

 Nostrification Steps